iitrabhi/fenics-workshop/mkdocs/docs/2_notebooks/day-1/exercises/5_convergence.md

+The accompanying Jupyter notebook can be obtained here [5_convergence](../../../../../src/day-1/exercises/5_convergence.ipynb)

 ## Convergence

 Convergence analysis in the FEM is a critical process that evaluates the accuracy and reliability of numerical solutions to PDEs.
 It involves discretizing the continuous problem into a mesh of elements and studying how the numerical solution converges to the exact solution as the mesh is refined.